Social Media Is Changing

 Social media is changing and has now become the biggest marketing budgetary item for big brands today.

 As big brands become active participants in social media, a new industry has been spawned: social commerce.
-This is when the concepts of ecommerce and social media integrate to form social commerce.
-It’s a $15 billion industry, and with just a market share of five percent, many brands are hopping on the bandwagon and hoping to accelerate the growth of the industry.
+This is when the concepts of eCommerce and social media integration to form social commerce.
+It’s a $22 billion industry in 2019, and with just a market share of five percent, many brands are hopping on the bandwagon and hoping to accelerate the growth of the industry.

 Why not?
-With ecommerce accounting for close to half-a-trillion-dollars by 2018, there are plenty of opportunities to gain a percentage of that pie by driving sales and acquiring leads.
+With eCommerce accounting for close to four-trillion-dollars by 2021, there are plenty of opportunities to gain a percentage of that pie by driving sales and acquiring leads.